 That’s how the English language works.

-That’s why I was very confused when I first read the original recipe for this Hot Pepper Noodle dish.
+That’s why I was very confused when I first read the original recipe for this Hot Pepper Noodles dish.
 It sounds delicious and fast, but the ingredient list didn’t actually contain hot peppers.
 It had some chili oil, sure, but I hardly count that as enough for a dish with “Hot pepper” in the title.

 So, I took some liberties with the recipe and just upped the flavors in general, but also made sure to toss in some actual hot peppers.